Demon Hunter Guide

 Havoc Demon Hunter

 Havoc Demon Hunters embrace their inner demon, leaving chaotic devastation in their wake.
 They cut through their foes with their signature warglaives, and unleash their demonic form to erupt with fel power.
 Its primary resource, Fury, is generated through auto-attacks and Felblade Icon Felblade, and used to fuel powerful strikes in Chaos Strike Icon Chaos Strike and Blade Dance Icon Blade Dance.
-It also uses Eye Beam Icon Eye Beam and Metamorphosis Icon Metamorphosis to transform into a powerful demon.
+Using Eye Beam Icon Eye Beam and Metamorphosis Icon Metamorphosis it can transform into a powerful demon.

 Havoc is a very fast paced playstyle with a build-and-spend loop.
 It uses its medium length cooldowns, Eye Beam Icon Eye Beam and Immolation Aura Icon Immolation Aura, to deal AoE damage and enter Demonic Icon Demonic.
 Its most powerful cooldown, Metamorphosis Icon Metamorphosis, transforms you into a demon, dealing significantly higher damage and increasing Haste.